 <img /> tag, the browser uses the

 src attribute of the tag to trigger the image load.
-Doesn’t matter if it is the 1st or the 1000th image in your HTML and well off-screen.
-If the browser gets the
+Irrespective of whether it is the 1st or the 1000th image in your HTML and well off-screen, if the browser gets the

 src attribute, it would trigger the image load.